Our Favorite Ways To Change Up The Flavor Of Plain Rice

 by Texas Homesteader ~

-Rice is an inexpensive pantry staple here.
-So I prepare it as a side with our meals often.
+You can easily change up the flavor of plain rice to go with any entree.
+Since rice is an inexpensive pantry staple I prepare it often as a side dish with our meals.
 Today I’m sharing a few of my favorite (yet super EASY) rice flavors to serve.

 The beautiful thing about rice is that it’s easy to mix up the seasonings for completely different rice flavors.